mustafa0x/navgo/readme.md

 Returns: `Router`

-Create a router instance by defining your routes up front and passing initialization `options`.

-#### routes
+#### `routes`

 Type: `Array<[pattern: string | RegExp, data?: any]>`

-Each route is a tuple whose first item is the pattern and whose optional second item is per‑route metadata and hooks (see “Route Hooks & Metadata”).
+Each route is a tuple whose first item is the pattern and whose optional second item is hooks (see “Route Hooks”).
 Navaid returns this tuple back to you unchanged via `onRoute`.

 Supported pattern types: